SFDO-Tooling/CumulusCI/docs/robot_new.rst

 In robot, API and browser keywords can be used together, which gives the user options to build more elaborate acceptance tests.

-For example, let's build upon the original ``create_contact.robot`` test to integrate all the previous configurations covered in this document.
+Let's build upon the original ``create_contact.robot`` test to integrate all the previous configurations covered in this document.
 Replace the entirety of the ``create_contact.robot`` test case in the ``robot/<ProjectName>/tests`` folder of your project's repository with this code.

 .. code-block:: robotframework